andry81/tacklelib/README_EN.txt

 3. REPOSITORIES
 4. PREREQUISITES
 5. DEPENDENCIES
+6. DEPLOY
-6. CATALOG CONTENT DESCRIPTION
+7. CATALOG CONTENT DESCRIPTION
-7. PROJECT CONFIGURATION VARIABLES
+8. PROJECT CONFIGURATION VARIABLES
-8. PRECONFIGURE
+9. PRECONFIGURE
-9. CONFIGURE
+10. CONFIGURE
-9.1.
+10.1.
 Generation step(s)
-9.2.
+11.2.
 Configuration step
-10. BUILD
+11. BUILD
-10.1.
+11.1.
 From scripts
-10.2.
+11.2.
 From `Visual Studio`
-10.3.
+11.3.
 From `Qt Creator`
-11. INSTALL
+12. INSTALL
-12. POSTINSTALL
+13. POSTINSTALL
-13. THIRD PARTY SETUP
+14. THIRD PARTY SETUP
-13.1. ssh+svn/plink setup
+14.1. ssh+svn/plink setup
-14. KNOWN ISSUES
+15. KNOWN ISSUES
-14.1.
+15.1.
 CMake execution issues
-14.1.1.
+15.1.1.
 The `CMAKE_BUILD_TYPE variable must not be set in case of a multiconfig
         generator presence and must be set if not: ...` cmake configuration error message
-14.2.
+15.2.
 Python execution issues
-14.2.1. `OSError: [WinError 6] The handle is invalid` 14.2.2. `ValueError: 'cwd' in __slots__ conflicts with class variable` 14.2.3. `TypeError: descriptor 'combine' for type 'datetime.datetime' doesn't apply to type 'datetime'` 14.3.
+15.2.1. `OSError: [WinError 6] The handle is invalid` 15.2.2. `ValueError: 'cwd' in __slots__ conflicts with class variable` 15.2.3. `TypeError: descriptor 'combine' for type 'datetime.datetime' doesn't apply to type 'datetime'` 15.3.
 Python modules issues
-14.3.1. pytest execution issues
+15.3.1. pytest execution issues
-14.3.2. fcache execution issues
+15.3.2. fcache execution issues
-14.4.
+15.4.
 External application issues
-14.4.1. svn+ssh issues
+15.4.1. svn+ssh issues
-14.4.1.1.
+15.4.1.1.
 Message `svn: E170013: Unable to connect to a repository at URL 'svn+ssh://...'`
-          `svn: E170012: Can't create tunnel` 14.4.1.2.
+          `svn: E170012: Can't create tunnel` 15.4.1.2.
 Message `Can't create session: Unable to connect to a repository at URL 'svn+ssh://...': ` `To better debug SSH connection problems, remove the -q option from ssh' in the [tunnels] section of your Subversion configuration file. `
           `at .../Git/mingw64/share/perl5/Git/SVN.pm line 310.'`
-14.4.1.3.
+15.4.1.3.
 Message `Keyboard-interactive authentication prompts from server:`
           `svn: E170013: Unable to connect to a repository at URL 'svn+ssh://...'` `svn: E210002: To better debug SSH connection problems, remove the -q option from 'ssh' in the [tunnels] section of your Subversion configuration file.`
-          `svn: E210002: Network connection closed unexpectedly` 14.5.
+          `svn: E210002: Network connection closed unexpectedly` 15.5.
 Build issues
-14.5.1.
+15.5.1.
 Message `fatal error C1083: Cannot open include file: '<path-to-external-header-file>': No such file or directory`
-15. AUTHOR
+16. AUTHOR

 -------------------------------------------------------------------------------
 1. DESCRIPTION